jaeyoungchoilab/Topsicle/README.md

 ### 2.3: Topsicle workflow

 1. We have a telomere pattern that we want to identify length (for example, the telomere pattern of Arabidopsis thaliana Col-0 strand is "CCCTAAA").
 Since the initial telomere pattern has 7 base pairs (7-bp) and long read sequence methods (Oxford Nanopore Technologies, PacBio HiFi,...) can have  sequencing errors, identifying a k-mer (a subset) of that 7-bp pattern will be less specific than finding the whole 7-bp.
-Topsicle generates k-mers (or phrases, or subsets) of that pattern, for example, 4-bp or 5-bp from a 7-bp (--telophrase).
+Topsicle generates k-mers (or phrases, or subsets) of that pattern, by default, 5-bp from a 7-bp (--telophrase).
 Let's call them "k-mer patterns" and perform analysis on them.

-Also a note, with this strategy, if user does not 100% sure of the telomere pattern of a species, they can provide the most abundant pattern from tools such as Tandem Repeats Finder, tidk, or by checking reads that align to the chromosome ends of the reference genome, which are likely to have telomere.
-In short, Topsicle needs a telomere pattern, but does not require having too accurate ones.
+The user can provide the most abundant pattern from tools such as Tandem Repeats Finder, tidk, or by checking reads that align to the chromosome ends of the reference genome, which are likely to have telomere.
+Topsicle can also recognize the k-mer pattern by itself, by using the flag --recfindingpattern, see [Optional visualization step](#22-plotting-and-visualization-optional).
+Also see [3.0.
+Telomere pattern tips](#30-telomere-pattern-tips).

 User can provide multiple telomere patterns by using the pipe ("|"), such as "AAACCCG|AAACCG", but this feature is not fully tested in this version yet.